-This emerging understanding of decentralized regulation prompted Gordon and University of Utah mathematical ecologist Frederick Adler to co-organize a working group, Centralized Versus Decentralized Control in the Regulation of Populations, this week at SFI.
+This emerging understanding of decentralized regulation prompted Gordon and University of Utah mathematical ecologist Frederick Adler to co-organize a working group, Centralized vs Decentralized Control in the Regulation of Populations, March 11&12, 2016, at SFI.

 During the meeting, researchers who study such topics as social insect colonies, cancer, and the city-states of ancient Greece are exploringe how centralized and decentralized control mechanisms interact to regulate physiological, social, and human systems.

 Participation in the working group is by invitation only.